 The VLSAC has developed several initiatives for online students.
 View the program(s) provided below:

-- Access Code Reimbursement Initiative Form & FAQs- Summer 2017
+- Access Code Reimbursement Initiative Form & FAQs- Spring 2018 (pdf)

 Get to know our VLSAC EC members.